Asees-Khurana1/Data-Backup-App/README.md

 - **UI Setup**: Sets the content view using the layout file `activity_backup.xml`.
 - **Backup Initialization**: Starts the backup process when the user clicks the backup button.
-- **ViewModel Integration**: Interacts with `FileViewModel` to observe backup status and update the UI accordingly.
 - **Progress Display**: Updates the user interface with the progress and status of the backup operation using LiveData observers.

 ### RestoreActivity